 Hon.
 Lorne Kusugak: Thank you, Mr. Speaker.
-There are no real major policy changes towards the liquor education committee's roles and responsibilities that we foresee at this time.
-Thank you, Mr. Speaker.
+There are no real major policy changes towards the liquor education committee's roles and responsibilities that we foresee at this time, Mr. Speaker.
+Thank you.

 Speaker: Oral Questions.
 Member for Kugluktuk, Mr. Anavilok.